michalszynkiewicz/quarkus-grpc-web/README.md

 This command will expose the envoy proxy on port 8080.

 ## The result
-[mstodo: path to the index.html file]
-To check out the results, open the `index.html` file in your browser.
+To check out the results, open the `ui/index.html` file in your browser.